Why Marketing Goals Must Be Tethered To Strategic Planning ObjectivesMonday April 12th, 2021

 To set marketing goals, first define your long-term, strategic objectives and work backwards to identify benchmarks, KPIs, and ideal marketing channels.

 A seasoned financial advisor would be foolish to recommend investment strategies before understanding a client’s financial status and time horizon, even if the advisor was successful and could tout a 30% growth rate in year 1.
 Without knowing the client’s risk profile, expected life milestones, financial goals, and desired retirement age, the portfolio may or may not be aligned with the client’s desired vision for the future.
+Jerome Myers coach for financial advisors can help financial advisors to become effective in helping clients.

 Short-term success is not always lined up with longer-term priorities.